jimleuk/notion-query-builder/readme.md

 </details>

 ## API Reference

----
-Full API documentation can be found: [https://jimleuk.github.io/notion-query-builder/](https://jimleuk.github.io/notion-query-builder/).
+Full API documentation and examples can be found at [https://jimleuk.github.io/notion-query-builder/](https://jimleuk.github.io/notion-query-builder/).

-This library's method namings aims to match closely with the official Notion API.
+This library aims to match closely with the official Notion API.
 As such, please also refer to the [official Notion API documentation](https://developers.notion.com/reference/post-database-query-filter).
 For any inconsistencies, please raise a ticket in the project's [issue tracker](https://github.com/jimleuk/notion-query-builder/issues).

 ### Conditions